Fixed-Parameter Extrapolation and Aperiodic Order: is not convex

 The set of pairs $(b,a)$ such that $a+b\p \in R_{1+\p}$ is illustrated in Figure~\ref{fig:1-plus-phi}.
-Although we give a complete, self-contained proof here, the first containment we show below---that $R_{1+\p}$ is a subset of the right-hand side---is actually a special case of a more general result (Theorem~\ref{thm:main}) we prove in Section~\ref{sec:alg-int}.
+Although we give a complete, self-contained proof here, the first inclusion we show below---that $R_{1+\p}$ is a subset of the right-hand side---is actually a special case of a more general result (Theorem~\ref{thm:main}) we prove in Part~II, Section~\ref{sec:alg-int}.
+We prove the inclusion here both to make Part~I self-contained and to give a foreshadowing of the more general proof in Part~II.

-\begin{proof}[Proof of Proposition~\ref{prop:1-plus-phi}] The second equality is obvious, because $\p$ is irrational.
+\begin{proof}[Proof of Proposition~\ref{prop:1-plus-phi}] For this proof, set $\lambda \eqdf 1+\p$.
+The second equality is obvious, because $\p$ is irrational.
 For the first equality, let

-We show that $R_{1+\p} = S$ via two containments.
+We show that $R_\lambda = S$ via two containments.